Maldonado homers, Greinke goes 7 as Astros rout Rangers 10-4

 Kyle Tucker and Myles Straw each had two hits and two RBIs for the Astros.

+“They’re coming on strong,” Houston manager Dusty Baker said.
+“That’s something that we had hoped for that the bottom of the lineup would come through, especially on certain days when the middle or the top isn’t doing their thing. … That’s big when you can depend on everybody and not just a few guys.”

-Maldonado, who finished with two hits as well, launched a two-run homer to left field in the fifth to increase Houston’s lead to 10-2.
+Maldonado, who had two hits as well, launched a two-run homer to left field in the fifth to increase Houston’s lead to 10-2.
 He also drew a bases-loaded walk as part of a four-run third.

+Maldonado said he’s been seeing the ball better, putting together good at-bats and getting good swings.

 Tucker hit an RBI single in a three-run second and another in the third before scoring on a double play.
 Straw had an RBI single in the second and also walked to force home a run in the third.